-Our Place in Time (OPiT) was Scotland's first strategy for the historic environment, published in 2014.
-It set out a vision for how the historic environment can be understood, valued, cared for and enjoyed.
-The existing strategic priorities were:
+Our Place in Time (OPIT) is Scotland's strategy for the historic environment, published in 2014.
+It sets out a vision for how the historic environment can be understood, valued, cared for and enjoyed.
+The existing strategic priorities are:

 - Ensuring the cultural, social, environmental and economic value of our heritage continue to contribute to Scotland's wellbeing. - Investigating and recording our historic environment to continually develop our knowledge, understanding and interpretation of the past, and how best to conserve, sustain and protect it. - Caring for and protecting the historic environment in order to both enjoy and benefit from it, and to conserve and enhance it for future generations. - Sharing and celebrating the richness and significance of our historic environment.